Admission Selection Process

 Courses are readily available in most communities, both from the Red Cross and St. John Ambulance Associations.
 We will send specific information about BLS requirements in the offer of admission to the program.

 Essential Skills and Abilities Required for Entry to a Medical Degree Program

-To fulfill the MD Program requirements, and avoid serious risk to the health and safety of patients, you must acquire competency in a wide range of knowledge, skills, and abilities.
+To fulfill the Undergraduate Medical Education (UME) Program requirements, and avoid serious risk to the health and safety of patients, you must acquire competency in a wide range of knowledge, skills, and abilities.